strawbees/learning-platform-gatsby/content/explorations/roller-coaster-habits-of-learning.md

 ## Persistence

-Breaking down the track in smaller parts and working towards building and testing one after the other is essential in order to the ping ball to go from point A to B in 10 seconds or more.
+Breaking down the track in smaller parts, working towards building and testing one after the other is essential in order to the ping ball to go from point A to B in 10 seconds or more.
 The skill to be developed here is to keep yourself motivated on the main goal even while struggling with the smaller goals.

 **Emerging**: Recognize the value of setting goals and working to accomplish them.